Updated April 2019

 It is possible that Michael owned a mill on his property because in 1809, Beaver County received a request for the construction of a “road past Nye’s Mill on Connoquenessing Creek.”
 The first order to view was to Michael Nye.
-One of those appointed to view to proposed site was Michael’s father-in-law Sampson Peirsol, Esq.
+One of those appointed to view the proposed site was Michael’s father-in-law Sampson Peirsol, Esq.
 However, new viewers were appointed and the new order to view was to Jordan Nye, Michael’s brother.
 Perhaps the officials saw a conflict of interest.
 The road was not approved.
 (8)

 In the 1810 Census, Michael Nye’s household is listed as containing two males under age 10, one male age 16-26 and one female 16-26.

 During the War of 1812, Michael served as a sergeant in the militia.
 The Beaver County militia was called into service only once during the war, when the British threatened Lake Erie in 1814.
 Michael was a sergeant in Capt.
 Armstrong Drennan’s company, First Battalion, 26th Regiment.
 The expedition lasted from Feb.
 16 to March 22.
 (9)